 House Bar Emmon of Sharp Point

 Members of House Bar Emmon typically have hair ranging from dark brown to sandy or ash-blond, eyes most often brown, grey, or hazel, and complexions shaped by coastal life.
-In build, Bar Emmons tend toward the sturdy and practical rather than the delicate—men and women alike often described as solidly made, weathered by wind and salt, and more suited to endurance than display.
+In build, Bar Emmons tend toward the sturdy and practical rather than the delicate — men and women alike often described as solidly made, weathered by wind and salt, and more suited to endurance than display.

 House Celtigar of Claw Isle

 House Celtigar is an ancient Valyrian house of the Crownlands, ruling Claw Isle from their sea-girt seat and sworn directly to Dragonstone.
 Long associated with the Targaryens, the Celtigars have traditionally drawn their strength from maritime trade, coin, and careful stewardship rather than great armies.
+The family is also known for a collection of Valyrian artifacts kept at Claw Isle, among them a horn said to summon krakens from the deep and a candle that burns cold and pale, displayed with the quiet confidence of a house that knows its lineage opens doors.

 Members of House Celtigar often display traces of their Valyrian ancestry, though typically less pronounced than those of House Velaryon or House Targaryen.
 Hair is most commonly pale blond, silver-blond, or ash-gold, with eyes ranging from pale blue and grey to sea-green.
 Complexions tend toward fair, and builds are usually lean or spare rather than imposing.
 With generations of intermarriage beyond Valyria, these traits vary widely, leaving some Celtigars strongly Valyrian in appearance while others bear a more mixed Crownlands look.